 On the other hand, Piatetski-Shapiro and Rallis \cite{psrallis83, psrallis87} discovered a very general identity (the doubling method) on classical groups.
 When the group is $\Sp_{2n}$, this is essentially a generalized, adelic version of the pullback formula described above.\footnote{However, at least in the original formulation, the doubling method did not incorporate characters.} However, Piatetski-Shapiro and Rallis computed the relevant local integrals only at the unramified places (where they chose the vectors to be the unramified vector).
-Thus, to get an explicit integral representation from the basic identity of Piatetski-Shapiro and Rallis for more general automorphic representations, it is necessary to make specific choices of vectors at the ramified and archimedean primes such that one can exactly evaluate all the associated local integrals.
+Thus, to get a more explicit integral representation in the general case, it is necessary to make specific choices of vectors at the ramified and archimedean primes such that one can exactly evaluate all the associated local integrals.
 So far, this has been carried out in very few situations.
-It seems worth mentioning here the recent work of Zheng Liu (Ph.D.\ thesis in Columbia) who uses the doubling method for vector-valued Siegel modular forms and shows the non-vanishing of the archimedean integral (without computing it explicitly) and also suggests some algebraicity results (without proving a reciprocity law).

 In this paper, we begin by reproving the basic identity of Piatetski-Shapiro and Rallis in a somewhat different manner that is more convenient for our purposes.
 Let $\pi$ be a cuspidal automorphic representation of $\GSp_{2n}(\A)$ and $\chi$ a Hecke character.
 Our central object of investigation is the global integral